- Home

 MVNO: mobile virtual network operators

-Most MVNO use Movistar network.
-Therefore, we don't estimate necessary to list them all.
+Most MVNOs use the Movistar network.
+Therefore, we don't estimate it necessary to list them all.

 Let's just mention Virgin Mobile, which arrived in Chile in 2012.
 It can be an interesting option, as it is the only operator to offer a monthly "plan" without requiring a RUT (more information below).